Beverley: Transport

-The town is served by Beverley railway station on the Hull to Scarborough Line, with services currently run by Northern and a limited service between Beverley and London King's Cross provided by Hull Trains.
-Before the mid-1960s, there was a direct York to Beverley Line via Market Weighton; the Minsters Rail Campaign is seeking to reinstate the closed line.
+The town is served by Beverley railway station on the Hull–Scarborough line, with services currently run by Northern and a limited service between Beverley and London King's Cross provided by Hull Trains.
+Before the mid-1960s, there was a direct York–Beverley line via Market Weighton; the Minsters Rail Campaign is seeking to reinstate the closed line.
+The Line was a successful bid in the Restoring your Railways fund before the fund was scrapped.

 Beverley railway station was opened in October 1846 by the York and North Midland Railway and gained junction status nineteen years later when the North Eastern Railway opened its line to Market Weighton and York.
 The railway station, designed by George Townsend Andrews, is now a Grade II listed building and has an elegant overall roof.

 The 5 mi £13 million A1079 Beverley Bypass opened in May 1980; the road links York and Hull.
 East Yorkshire Motor Services provide internal town services, regular bus links with Hull city centre, as well as to local surrounding villages and places such as Hessle, Pocklington, Driffield, Market Weighton, Bridlington, York and Scarborough.
 The town has its own bus station.
 Beverley Beck is a canal which gives boats access to the town from the River Hull.
 The beck is used by fishermen for catching a large variety of fish such as pike, bream and carp.
 Previously, the Beverley Beck used to form a more significant role in transport as part of the trade industry, where Beverley was a trading post of the Hanseatic League.
 It remains home to the Beverley Barge Preservation Society in the modern day.
 Beverley is home to the notorious Grovehill junction which has 42 traffic lights.